 Binary mass segregation:

-In our own solar system, perhaps the gravitationally-bound Venus-Earth-Mercury trinary sunk into a lower heliocentric orbit as the result of dynamic interactions with the giant planets, where equipartition of kinetic energy in close encounters with the giant planets increased the trinary orbital energy, at the expense of the heliocentric orbital energy, the way binary stellar pairs sink into the core of globular clusters.
+In our own solar system, perhaps the gravitationally-bound Venus-Earth-Mercury trinary sunk into a lower heliocentric orbit as the result of dynamic interactions with the giant planets, where equipartition of kinetic energy in close encounters with the giant planets increased their trinary orbital energy at the expense of the heliocentric orbital energy, the way binary stellar pairs sink into the core of globular clusters.